microsoft/pycon/README.md

 Join our [Microsoft Python Discord](https://aka.ms/python-discord) and connect with other Python developers in the Microsoft Community.

-Come say hi to our virtual team members,share your photos with us and make plans to connect with one another in our [#pycon](https://discord.com/channels/702724176489873509/1096501197965361282) channel.
+Come say hi to our virtual team members, share your photos with us, and make plans to connect with one another in our [#pycon](https://discord.com/channels/702724176489873509/1096501197965361282) channel.

 ### Check out the Python Pulse

 [![Python Pulse](assets/python_pulse_banner_1MB-1024x576.png)](https://youtube.com/playlist?list=PLj6YeMhvp2S4aIxuGH0NaGXQZlVUBsH3E)

-Tune into our monthly [Python Pulse](https://youtube.com/playlist?list=PLj6YeMhvp2S4aIxuGH0NaGXQZlVUBsH3E) Series to get updated on the latest Python news and announcements around Microsoft!
+Tune into our monthly [Python Pulse](https://youtube.com/playlist?list=PLj6YeMhvp2S4aIxuGH0NaGXQZlVUBsH3E) series to get updated on the latest Python news and announcements around Microsoft!

 ## Stay Connected with Microsoft - Microsoft .Source Newsletter
 Sign up for the [Microsoft.Source Newsletter](https://azure.microsoft.com/en-us/resources/join-the-azure-developer-community/)